robifr/ledger/README.md

     cd ledger
     ```

-4. Create `keystore.p12` file to sign the app:
+4. Install [Python 3](https://www.python.org/downloads/) and set up the virtual environment for
+  generating third-party licenses:
     ```
+    ./gradlew setupPythonEnvironment
+    ```

+5. Create `keystore.p12` file to sign the app:
+    ```
     keytool -genkeypair -v -keystore <keystore_path> -storetype PKCS12 -keyalg RSA -keysize 2048 -validity 10000 -alias <keystore_alias>
     ```
     Replace `<keystore_path>` with a relative path like `./keystore.p12` and `<keystore_alias>` with
     your chosen alias.
 Use a secure password when prompted.

-5. Create a `keystore.properties` file in the project root directory and add the following content:
+6. Create a `keystore.properties` file in the project root directory and add the following content:
     ```properties
     key.alias=<keystore_alias>
     key.password=<keystore_password>